bright/new-www/content/blog/ios-developer-who-loves-to-build-apps-users-rely-on-meet-artur.md

 The key ingredient is changing the projects you work on.
 I've worked for various clients, with different people.
 Sometimes it almost felt like changing a company. **It’s great to change teams to share knowledge with others.
 There was never a case when I would land on a team without somebody I could learn something from**.

 <div class="image"><img src="/images/artur_quote_learning.png" alt="Artur's quote on learning" title="Artur's quote on learning"  /> </div>

+Although **I have been in one company for over 5 years, Bright Inventions gave me an opportunity to work on many different solutions and touch on various technologies**.
+What's also important **I have built products that are really used and appreciated by users**.

+I even traveled to London to see with my own eyes how the end users used the application I had built.
+It’s such a great feeling to see that your work gives value to someone.

+## How do you catch up with news and trends in the iOS world?